 How to create an egg treatment for your hair

 - Apply the mixture to your scalp and damp hair

 - Wash it off with warm water and mild shampoo

 3 other hair care tips to consider

 - Nourish your hair once a week – with a hair mask or hair oil to give your hair that extra bit of moisture and TLC.
-Note – always apply oil to damp hair16
+Always apply oil to damp hair.15

 Best of luck with your hair growing/thickening journey.
 There are lots of different things you can try, most of which are relatively simple to do.
 You just need to think about how you’re maintaining and looking after your hair on a daily basis that little bit differently.

 Hopefully, after this, you have a clearer understanding of what helps hair growth and what helps give your hair some extra body.
 Whether you’re looking to achieve one of these things or both, we hope the tips in this article help.